isocia/isocia.github.io/Wuḍūʾ Notes.md

 6. Rise your nose three times and clean your nose with your left hand

 7. Wash your entire face three times.
-That means from your hairline to below your jawline, and from one earlobe to the other
+The face is from your hairline to below your jawline, and from one earlobe to the other

 8. Wash your arms up to and including the elbows three times